When You Have Been Injured,Your Attorney's Experience Matters

 Traumatic Injuries Truck Accident Victims Endure

-Here are some serious injuries that occur in trucking accidents:
+Here are some serious injuries that occur in FedEx trucking accidents with cars:

 • Broken bones: When the impact of a crash against a bone is too strong for the bone to withstand, bone fractures occur.
 Types of broken bones that trucking accident victims sustain include broken legs, ribs, hips, pelvises, hands, arms, noses, jaws and more.